MoritzMoeller/An-Association-Between-Prediction-Errors-and-Risk-Seeking-Theory-and-Behavioral-Evidence/README.md

 * Change names like 'grohn' datasets
 * Remove comments
 * Clean up get_model_names.
 Maybe loose it, if models are named well from outset.
+* put all data in a data folder